labujaber1/cycle-colours/readme.txt

 = Can I schedule colour changes? =
 Yes, you can select an interval from a dropdown list for cycling through the selected colours Individual div changes generate separate schedule events grouped by interval giving you more flexibility and choice.
+It is scheduled as soon as it is saved.
+A start/end time and date option will follow in a later version.

 = Can I select an Id to change?
 Yes, you will have to add the id name in the wp editor first which may look something like #idname.wp-block-post-title or #idname.wp-block-button on the frontend so this full reference, with prefixed #, is required to work not just the id name.
+Using just the class will change all instances of the class.

 = Can I create a style file or colour palette?
 Not yet but it is under consideration for future development.
 Currently the plugin searches for existing style (.json) files